gt0410/Predicting_ViolentCrime_Data/README.md

 # Predicting_ViolentCrime_Data
 Exploratory Data Analysis and Feature Engineering on Violent Crime dataset from Kaggle and performing regression analysis to predict the crime rate per 100k population.
-This project compared the performances if Linear Regression, PLS, regularized models like Ridge regression, LASSO and ElasticNet, and SVM regression models.
+This project compared the performances if Linear Regression, PLS, regularized models like Ridge regression, LASSO and ElasticNet, SVM regression, and Neural Network models.

 -------------
 Author